Frenzoid/Frenzoid/README.md

 Im a Uni student, coursing a degree in Computer Science and Engineering.

-I love to spend my freetime playing videogames && ( learning || testing ) different technologies :D
+I enjoy spending my freetime playing videogames && ( learning || testing ) different technologies :D

 This is my github repo, and you will find personal stuff and uni related projects.